What is our digital learning strategy?

-College licensed software must be removed from the laptop when a boy leaves College, or is no longer undertaking a course for which the software is required.
-College provides software which assists us in managing this process.
+College-licensed software must be removed from the laptop when a boy leaves College, or is no longer undertaking a course for which the software is required.
+College provides software that assists us in managing this process.

 Taking care of laptops

 Boys need to ensure their laptop is securely locked in their House locker when not in use.
-This includes when they attend assembly, or during Chapel, and when they go to sport.
+This includes during assembly or Chapel, and when they go to sport.
 We encourage all boys to have the screensaver lock and tracking software, which uses Apple iCloud, enabled (College will provide information on how to do this).
-This feature allows tracking of a misplaced or stolen device, if it is connected to a wireless network.
+This feature allows tracking of a misplaced or stolen device if it is connected to a wireless network.

 Boys should ensure their laptop is carried in a protective sleeve or backpack.
 If in a backpack, it should not have a stack of books weighing against it, as this has been known to damage a laptop screen.